nickwilcox/nickwilcox.github.io/_posts/2020-06-26-arm_vs_x86_memory_model.md

 ## The X86 Only Implementation

 If we really want to test how forgiving the X86's memory model is, we can write multi-threaded code that skips any use of the `std::sync::atomic` module.
 I want to stress this is not something you should ever actually consider doing.
-In fact this code is probably undefined behavior.
+In fact this code has undefined behavior due to not guarding against possible compiler instruction re-ordering (however in Rust 1.44.1 the compiler doesn't re-order so the code "works").
 This is an learning exercise only.

 ```rust
 pub struct SynchronisedSum {